-Arai clearly identifies the flames as an attacking force, they are the ‘bad guy’.
+Arai clearly identifies the flames as an attacking force: they are the ‘bad guy’.
 Captivating is his use of flickering silhouette to transfer these feelings of danger on to the villain, Miyagawa.
 Tails of the blaze climb each other in a constant, fierce updraft, their ethereal rage and inconsistency depicted perfectly in the surreal movement of on-the-ones animation.
-Literally every frame resulting in the flame taking a new pose of stylish danger.
+Literally every frame showcases the flame taking a new pose of stylish danger.
 In the exact same nature, the silhouette of Miyagawa emerges from the flame, and for a brief moment, he is as incorporeal as the fire – he is the fire.

 A quick swirl of flame serves as a wipe transition, and Miso takes control of the cut from Arai by mimicking his silhouette style.
 Miso takes advantage of the constantly changing nature of the scene to shift into his much brighter and cartoon-like style.
 The burning background is assigned a scratchy depth from hatched lines–almost like the fire would have texture if you touched it–but it’s still unfriendly nonetheless.
 But as soon as Miyagawa is brought into the light, a second extreme closeup of Teruki keys us into his emotional state.
 The intensity and thickness of his expression keeps the audience attuned to the serious peril of the situation.
 Following this is a more traditional framed closeup of the insidious and crazed assailant.
 We are not meant to relate to him, so the camera is pulled back to insinuate the idea that this may be a shot from Teruki’s perspective.
 Every cut is a stylistic shift, but this locks so perfectly into the emotion of the moment.